 Temporary Full-Time* Positions

 Replacement needs for the following academic year must be discussed with the Dean of the College during the first semester.
 Please note that sabbaticals are normally not replaced, while "Leaves without Pay" are usually at least partially replaced.
-Once the Dean has approved the position in writing, the department should draft the job description and e-mail it to Associate Dean Kristin Fossum for her and the Diversity Officer to approve.
+Once the Dean has approved the position in writing, the department should draft the job description and e-mail it to the Diversity Officer, Associate Dean Nicole Weekes to approve.
 In order to explicitly reflect the College's commitment to diversity, the job description should include a sentence such as the ideal candidate will have experience working with students from diverse backgrounds and a demonstrated commitment to improving higher education for underrepresented students.
 Faculty Search Reports need not be filled out, but these approvals must be obtained before the department publicizes the description.
 We do not conduct national searches for short-term appointments.
 Please send flyers with your approved job description to local universities (UCLA, UCI, UCR, USC, etc.), from which candidates could drive to Pomona College for a one-day interview.
 Please speak with all candidates by telephone at some length about their teaching experience and teaching philosophy before inviting them to campus for an interview.
 At a minimum, candidates should be asked to submit a curriculum vitae and graduate-school transcript.

-The department chair recommends the appointment to Associate Dean Fossum and, if the appointment is approved, the chair is informed as to the salary.
+The department chair recommends the appointment to Associate Dean Weekes and, if the appointment is approved, the chair is informed as to the salary.
 The chair then makes the offer to the candidate, making it clear that it is contingent upon proper documentation being presented to the Human Resources Office.** If the candidate accepts the offer, the Dean is to be notified in writing so that a contract can be drawn up.
-The Associate Dean will forward the candidate's materials to the Dean's Executive Assistant so that she can prepare the contract and gather the contact information.
+The Associate Dean will forward the candidate's materials to the Operations Coordinator so that she can prepare the contract and gather the contact information.

 The department is responsible for ensuring that there is adequate office space for the visiting faculty member.
-For questions about office space, please consult Associate Dean Mary Paster.
+For questions about office space, please consult Director of Academic Administration, Katrina Sitar.